 Some even expressed satisfaction with the visible fruit in the ingredients: “It’s not mixed from concentrate—it really has fruit!
 If it’s not fresh, it’s my fault for being late to purchase! (不是勾兑的,真的有水果!是我来晚了,不是它不新鲜!Bú shì gōuduì de, zhēnde yǒu shuǐguǒ!
 Shì wǒ lái wǎn le, bú shì tā bù xīnxiān!)”

-As the country’s economy falters, a low-cost comfort like Mixue has become a source of joy for many.
+As the country’s economy faces challenges, affordable comforts like Mixue have become a source of joy for many.
 Its low price, paired with consumers’ tightening budgets, has fostered a genuine brand-consumer connection.
 As one netizen cheekily proclaimed: “If you don’t mind my poverty and misfortune, how could I possibly mind an overnight lemon (你都不嫌我穷,我怎会嫌弃隔夜柠檬 Nǐ dōu bù xián wǒ qióng, wǒ zěnhuì xiánqì géyè níngméng)?”

 Aside from its low price, its catchy jingle—“I love you, you love me, Mixue Bingcheng is sweet like honey (你爱我,我爱你,蜜雪冰城甜蜜蜜 Nǐ ài wǒ, wǒ ài nǐ, Mìxuě Bīngchéng tiánmìmì)”—and its crudely animated mascot the Snow King, a plump, smiley, no-frills snowman sometimes framed as a “grassroots hero,” have all contributed to its identity as a brand of the masses.